System of Care Data Sources

 • Contribute to broader understanding of the barriers to better health in Atlanta.

-Community-level indicators related to behavioral health, substance use, maternal and child health, and social determinants of health to support regional needs assessment and System of Care planning
+Community-level indicators related to behavioral health, substance use, maternal and child health, and social determinants of health to support regional needs assessment and system of care planning

 Georgia residents (all ages)